VWO Testing

 So how do you go about handling negative customer feedback?
 Let’s find out.

 In this post, first we’ll take a look at a three-fold solution to respond to negative reviews.
-Next, we’ll take a look at the different channels where you’re likely to receive negative customer feedback and what can be done for them in specific.
+Next, we’ll take a look at the different channels where you’re likely to receive negative customer feedback and what can be done for them in particular.

 Responding to Negative Customer Feedback – The Three-Fold Solution